PhpGt/Dom/README.md

 Built on top of PHP's native [DOMDocument](http://php.net/manual/en/book.dom.php), this project provides access to modern DOM APIs, as you would expect working with client-side code in the browser.

 Performing DOM manipulation in your server-side code enhances the way dynamic pages can be built.
-Utilising a standardised object-oriented interface means the page can be ready-processed, benefitting browsers, webservers and content delivery networks.
+Utilising a standardised object-oriented interface means the page can be ready-processed, benefiting browsers, webservers and content delivery networks.

 ***